souzamarlon/bootcamp-gympoint/README.md

 $ yarn
 $ yarn start

+# Note: Available just for Android smartphones.
 # Install dependencies for the mobile
 $ cd mobile
 $ yarn

+# Note:
+# It is necessary to change the IP address in the api.js file to IP address where you installed the back end.
+# You can find the api file at src/services/api.js

 # Start React Native Server
 $ react-native start